Joe Cullen (darts player)

-Joseph Cullen (born 13 July 1989) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number thirty-one.
-A PDC Tour Card holder since 2011, Cullen won his first PDC major title at the 2022 Masters, and finished as runner-up in the 2022 Premier League Darts.
-Cullen has won 12 PDC ranking titles in his professional career, including three European Tour titles.
+Joe Cullen (born 13 July 1989) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+Nicknamed "the Rockstar", Cullen won the 2022 Masters and finished as runner-up in the 2022 Premier League.
+He has won 12 PDC ranking titles in his professional career, including three European Tour titles.

-In his youth career, Cullen won three PDC Youth Tour titles in 2011.
+In his youth career, Cullen won three PDC Youth Tour titles during the 2011 season, having made his PDC World Darts Championship debut at the 2011 edition.
+He won his first two PDC ranking titles on the 2017 Pro Tour and claimed his first European Tour title at the 2019 European Darts Matchplay.
+In 2022, Cullen won his first PDC major title at the Masters, defeating Dave Chisnall 11–9 in the final.
+The victory earned him a place in the 2022 Premier League, of which he reached the final, missing a match dart before losing 11–10 to Michael van Gerwen.
+He has reached the last 16 of the PDC World Championship on three occasions, most recently in 2024.

 Career

 Early career

 Cullen first came to prominence in 2008 when he qualified for the UK Open.
 He defeated Mark Stapleton and Dennis Smith before Chris Mason defeated him in the last 64.
 Following his performances at Bolton, he joined the PDC circuit.
 He also reached the final of the New Kids on the Oche tournament, losing to Arron Monk.

 Cullen had another decent run at the 2010 UK Open.
 He knocked out Darren Latham and Mike Nott before losing to Mervyn King, again in the last 64.
 Later that year, he defeated Phil Taylor in the last 16 of the John McEvoy Gold Dart Classic in Killarney, eventually losing in the quarter-finals to Colin Osborne.

 Cullen qualified for his first PDC World Darts Championship in 2011.
 He lost narrowly to Terry Jenkins 3–2 in sets in the first round.
 In April, Cullen reached his first PDC Pro Tour final at the sixth UK Open Qualifier in Barnsley, losing 6–1 to Taylor.